Gary Varsho: After playing

 Varsho was the Phillies bench coach (2002–2006) and was interim manager for the last two games of the 2004 season, after Larry Bowa was fired.
 Varsho was fired as the Pirates’ bench coach on August 8, 2010.
 In 2012, he became a professional scout for the Los Angeles Angels.
 Since 2016, Varsho has served in the same capacity for the Pirates.

 Personal life

 In 1979, Varsho graduated from Marshfield High School in Marshfield, Wisconsin, after which he attended University of Wisconsin-Oshkosh, where he received a bachelor's degree in physical education in 1989.

-Varsho and his wife, Kay have three children: daughters Andie and Taylor, born October 19, 1991, and April 12, 1994 respectively; son Daulton, born July 2, 1996, who is a professional baseball catcher and outfielder for the Toronto Blue Jays.
+Varsho and his wife, Kay, have three children: daughter Andie, born 1991; daughter Taylor, born 1994; and son Daulton, born 1996, who is a professional baseball outfielder for the Toronto Blue Jays.